Confused as to which season is ending and which one is about to begin?

 Excessively dry soil conditions can significantly reduce the life span of your valuable landscape trees.
 Because they are difficult and expensive to replace, your trees need attention during and after drought periods.

-Perhaps even more life-threatening than anything to a tree suffering drought is an invasion by borers and disease-causing organisms that can happen as the tree is recuperating and still in a weakened state.
+Perhaps even more life-threatening than anything to a tree suffering drought is an invasion by borers and disease-causing organisms that can happen as the tree is recuperating and stressed.
 Symptoms include wilted foliage, a sparse canopy of off-color and undersized leaves, leaf scorch, yellowing, leaf drop, and premature fall color.

 Solutions include watering appropriately--slow, deep watering every five to seven days during drought is ideal for mature trees in 75- to 85-degree weather and every four to six days in 95- to 105-degree weather.
 For young or newly planted trees, slow and deep watering every three days is a good recommendation.